- 1,896 square feet

 Preservation NC, Piedmont Office

 Situated on a small rise overlooking the quaint Town of Polkton, the Polk House is an important early 19th century Federal farmhouse significant for its early architecture and as the birthplace of L.L.
 Polk.
-Just 1 hour east of Charlotte!
+Less than 30 mins. to Charlotte!

 Architectural and Historical Information